Martín Krug: Personal life

 Krug was born in Chicago, Illinois to a German-American father and Panamanian mother.
 His twin brother, Frederick, is also a youth international for Panama.

+Krug played under two coaches in high school at Notre Dame College Prep: Micheal Smith and Thomas Crowley.
+He often states in interviews that Coach Crowley influenced him to be the player he is today.

 Playing style

 Martin Krug is primarily a center-back, known for his versatility, who is calm and precise and can dictate tempo from the back.
 He is prepared for anything on the pitch, and is good at anticipating plays.
 He is also able to play as a defensive midfielder.